chocopy-telco/EmptyRoomCheck/README.md

   - If killed, then auto restart and send slack message (with Slacker)

-- Web with Django 1.6.x
+- Web with Nginx & Django 1.6.x

 - DB library